aspose-pdf/Aspose.PDF-Documentation/python-net/overview/installation/_index.md

 You can easily download Aspose.PDF for Python for evaluation.
 The evaluation download is the same as the purchased download.
 The evaluation version simply becomes licensed when you add a few lines of code to apply the license.

-You can download [Aspose.PDF for Python](https://releases.aspose.com/pdf/javascriptcpp/) for evaluation.
+You can download [Aspose.PDF for Python](https://releases.aspose.com/pdf/python-net/) for evaluation.
 The evaluation download is the same as the purchased download.
-The evaluation version simply becomes licensed when you add a few lines of code to [apply the license](/pdf/python-net/licensing/).
+The evaluation version becomes licensed when you add a few lines of code to [apply for the license](/pdf/python-net/licensing/).

 The evaluation version of Aspose.PDF (without a license specified) provides full product functionality, but it has two limitations: it inserts an evaluation watermark, and only four elements of any collection can be viewed/edited.